kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-In this type both contravariance and covariance is used. `T` is contravariant type parameter because it is used as `apply` input type and `R` is covariant type parameter because it is used as `apply` return type.
+In this type both contravariance and covariance is used. `T` is contravariant type parameter because it is used as `apply` argument type and `R` is covariant type parameter because it is used as `apply` return type.
 This makes type `Function1` very flexible.
-Let's examine how contravariance in `Function1` helps its user achieve more with less code.
+Let's examine how contravariance in `Function1` helps its users achieve more with less code.
 Below code snippet presents music instruments model.

 {% highlight scala %}
 trait MusicInstrument {